Bible 2020, a truly global Bible reading movement was launched as the sun rose above the horizon on the first day of 2020.

 Bible Society New Zealand’s Stephen Opie said to those gathered that Bible 2020 presents a unique opportunity to unite Christians across the world through the Bible.
 With more than 80 countries now involved, the campaign is fast evolving into a true global movement.

-You can download the Bible 2020 app from the Google Play and Apple app stores.
+You can download the Bible 2020 app from the Google Play and Apple app stores, or by clicking here.